ryantibs/best-subset/README.md

 # Best Subset Selection Simulations
 ## Trevor Hastie, Rob Tibshirani, Ryan Tibshirani

-This project contains comparisons between best subset selection and other popular estimators for sparse regression.
+This project contains tools for running simulations that compare best subset selection in regression to other common sparse regression estimators such as the lasso and forward stepwise.